shreyadeogade10/Laptop-Price-Prediction-for-SmartTech-Co./README.md

 **Model Training**: Implement multiple machine learning algorithms including Linear Regression, Decision Trees, and Random Forest to predict laptop prices.

-Model Evaluation: Evaluate models using metrics such as R-squared, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) to determine the best-performing model.
+**Model Evaluation**: Evaluate models using metrics such as R-squared, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) to determine the best-performing model.

-Hyperparameter Tuning: Optimize model performance using techniques like GridSearchCV or RandomizedSearchCV to fine-tune hyperparameters.
+**Hyperparameter Tuning**: Optimize model performance using techniques like GridSearchCV or RandomizedSearchCV to fine-tune hyperparameters.

-Deployment: Provide a prototype of the price prediction system, which can be integrated into SmartTech Co.’s website or application.
+**Deployment**: Provide a prototype of the price prediction system, which can be integrated into SmartTech Co.’s website or application.

-Technologies Used:
+**Technologies Used**:

 Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn) Machine Learning Algorithms (Linear Regression, Decision Tree, Random Forest) Jupyter Notebook (for code and analysis)